Py101/Assignments/README.md

 # Assignments

-In this folder are stored the assignments to complete day by day
+The folder stores the assigments uploaded day by day.